halfwater223/cache_simulation_project/README.md

 ## Introduction

-This project provides a reference simulation environment for students enrolled in the **ECE 627** (Spring 2024) course at UMass Amherst.
+This project provides a reference simulation environment for students enrolled in the **ECE 627** (Fall 2024) course at UMass Amherst.
 The simulation is designed to model a caching system where multiple types of tasks are requested by users, and the system must manage a cache of limited size to optimize hit rates.

 The current code implements a linear model-based softmax policy gradient optimization caching problem.
 The system simulates task requests and dynamically adjusts the cache to maximize the **cache hit rate**.
 The code can be expanded upon by students to further optimize additional metrics such as **computational wait queues** and **latency**, as this current version only optimizes the cache hit rate.